 Shortlisting involves the identification of candidates from either a talent pool or database of registrations/applications who best meet the required and desired criteria for your vacancy.
 These candidates you’ll want to move forward onto the next step of your recruitment process.
 Sourcing and finding candidates is a simple process, provided you have access to the ideal database of candidates.
 But the proportion of which reach a job specification criteria (or at least the requirements to increase the conversion rate) is a little more difficult to ensure.
 That is why screening is also an important process.

 Screening and shortlisting should happen simultaneously: as you screen candidate’s profiles it’s good to be able to shortlist instantly in order to relay back to employers the numbers of candidates shortlisted.
 The ability to generate lists of suitable candidates both pro-actively and candidate driven is the most effective method in ensuring high conversions in the application to hire process.

 While on the subject of having a pre-qualified list of candidates who are looking for vacancies, It’s important to mention that segmentation and candidate validation is another important step in the making for more efficient shortlisting and hiring process.
-Can you validate candidate’s qualifications or criteria quickly using for example the below?
+Can you validate a candidate’s qualifications or criteria quickly using an example the below?

 - Education: UCAS, GCSE

 - Location by mile radius (postcode deciles)

 If not then how can you guarantee success?
 Shortlisting is ultimately a probability game.
 The greater your shortlist (not necessarily just in volume) the higher the chance of gaining a successful placement.
 An Applicant Tracking Systems (ATS) can add value and becomes a tool that allows you to streamline the hiring process and fill positions quicker by identifying potential candidates.

 - Reaching out and directing candidates to opportunities – guiding candidates to the right opportunity.